dfsp-spirit/haze/README.md

 ## Credits

 The fast mesh operations used in this package are implemented in the [Rvcg package](https://github.com/zarquon42b/Rvcg) by Stefan Schlager, which uses [VCGLIB](http://vcg.isti.cnr.it/vcglib/).

+## Author and Getting help

+The `haze` library was written by [Tim Schäfer](http://rcmd.org/ts).

+Please [open an issue](https://github.com/dfsp-spirit/libfs/issues) here on GitHub if you have found a bug or need help.